-Redevelopment of buildings and land at Pynes Farm to provide up to 10 dwellings (see map 3) will be supported provided the scheme:
+Redevelopment of buildings and land at Pynes Farm to provide approximately 10 dwellings (see map 3) will be supported provided the scheme:

-- retains the stone/brick buildings of solid construction or, where demolition in part or full is proposed, robust justification is provided to demonstrate why these buildings cannot be retained within the scheme; - ii. complements the Conservation Area and contributes to the enhancement of the character of the village; - iii. ensures the scheme complements and enhances the character of the local area; - iv. incorporates materials where practical that have been reclaimed, salvaged or recycled as a result of any demolition on site; - v. protects the privacy and amenity of nearby residents; - vi. provides, within the site, a minimum of 2 parking spaces for each dwelling with up to 3 bedrooms and 3 parking spaces for each 4 or 5 bedroomed dwelling a garage, no matter what size, will count as one parking space only; - vii. includes adequate areas for refuse and recycling bins and external storage on site as an integrated part of the design and layout of the scheme so as not to harm visual amenity; - viii. incorporates measures to minimise water consumption; and - ix. incorporates an appropriate sustainable drainage scheme.
+- i. retains the stone/brick buildings of solid construction or, where demolition in part or full is proposed, robust justification is provided to demonstrate why these buildings cannot be retained within the scheme; - ii. takes into account the proximity to the Conservation Area; - iii. ensures the scheme complements and enhances the character of the local area; - iv. incorporates materials where practical that have been reclaimed, salvaged or recycled as a result of any demolition on site; - v. protects the privacy and amenity of nearby residents; - vi. provides, within the site, a minimum of 2 parking spaces for each dwelling with up to 3 bedrooms and 3 parking spaces for each 4 or 5 bedroomed dwelling a garage, no matter what size, will count as one parking space only; - vii. includes adequate recycling and storage areas on site as an integrated part of the design and layout of the scheme so as not to harm visual amenity; - viii. incorporates measures to minimise water consumption; and - ix. incorporates a sustainable drainage scheme, if practicable.

-- 4.6 The Church Commissioners, the owners of the land, approached the Parish Council during 2016 with specific proposals to redevelop the site of the existing buildings at Pynes Farm (see map 3) to provide new dwellings.
+- 4.7 The Church Commissioners, the owners of the land, approached the Parish Council during 2016 with specific proposals to redevelop the site of the existing buildings at Pynes Farm (see map 3) to provide new dwellings.
 The site is outside, but adjacent to, the built-up area boundary.
-The Parish Council considered that there was some merit to the proposal given the state of disrepair of many of the buildings and the fact that farming is no longer the main use of the site or the buildings.
-The NPPF (para.
-111) advocates the effective use of land by re-using land that has been previously developed (brownfield land), provided that it is not of high environmental value. - 4.7 The redevelopment proposal was made the subject of a public meeting in September 2016.
-Representatives of the Church Commissioners explained their proposals in outline to a well-attended meeting and sought the community's views via a questionnaire distributed to attendees.
-The community's response was generally favourable if: the number of dwellings is 10 or less; included several small dwellings; and there is sufficient parking provided on site, so as not to make parking in the village even more difficult. - 4.8 Whilst there seemed merit and community backing in principle for the Pynes Farm proposal, it was important to ensure that any support for residential development on a specific site in the Ide Neighbourhood Plan was justified as being the most suitable option.
+The Parish Council considered that there was some merit to the proposal given the state of disrepair of many of the buildings and the fact that farming is no longer the main use of the site or the buildings. - 4.8 The redevelopment proposal was made the subject of a public meeting in September 2016.
+Representatives of the Church Commissioners explained their proposals in outline to a wellattended meeting and sought the community's views via a questionnaire distributed on to attendees.
+The community's response14 was generally favourable if: the number of dwellings is 10 or less; included several small dwellings; and there is sufficient parking provided on site, so as not to make parking in the village even more difficult.

+4.9 Whilst there seemed merit and community backing in principle for the Pynes Farm proposal, it was important to ensure that any support for residential development on a specific site in the Ide Neighbourhood Plan was justified as being the most suitable option.
 To confirm that this was the case, the Steering Group undertook a site identification and assessment exercise, which involved a local 'call for sites' to identify what else may be available.
-This exercise concluded that Pynes Farm appears to be the best option if a small residential development site is needed or wanted.
+This exercise concluded15 that Pynes Farm appears to be the best option if a small residential development site is needed or wanted.

-&lt;sup>14See meeting report and survey results - http://idevillage.org.uk/parish-council/neighbourhood-plan/
+14 See meeting report and survey results - http://idevillage.org.uk/parish-council/neighbourhood-plan/